College of Business > Student Resources > Business Student FAQs

 For all modes of learning, our college is re-imagining the classroom experience, with an emphasis on devoting live class time to discussion, group problem solving and other interactive learning, while presenting other class content online, including pre-recorded videos that you can view on demand on your own schedule.

-In-person or blended in-person/virtual learning is available in three of the business college’s fall undergraduate and graduate course modes—On-Campus (P), Flex (FL) and Hybrid (HB).
+In-person or blended in-person/virtual learning is available in three of the business college’s course modes—On-Campus (P), Flex (FL) and On-Campus Hybrid (HB).
 Two other instruction modes—Online Hybrid (OH) and Online Asynchronous (OA)—are fully online.
 Other DePaul colleges and schools may offer courses in different instruction modalities.

 For courses that include synchronous class time—whether in person or online—you are expected to be in class at the time scheduled for synchronous learning by your faculty member, barring emergencies.
 Whether live class time is recorded depends on the mode of the course and your faculty member’s discretion.